 A further nuclear industry initiative was announced in April 2010, when leaders of many of the industry's major companies affirmed their intent to back a collaborative effort to achieve greater international standardization in reactor design.
-This effort reflects a broad consensus that increased standardization, which must necessarily be supported by international harmonization of regulatory requirements, will enable the nuclear industry to attain even higher levels of safety assurance in reactor operations while significantly lowering the cost of nuclear power.
-Gains in safety assurance and cost reduction will inevitably occur when feedback from worldwide nuclear operations is systematically focused on perfecting a small number of standard designs.
-While the leaders acknowledged the sovereignty of national regulators and the important role of international standard-setting organizations, they pledged their to engage with these nuclear authorities in a cooperative effort to achieve harmonization of regulatory requirements.
+The Cooperation in Reactor Design Evaluation and Licensing (CORDEL) expert working group was set up to promote the standardization of nuclear reactor designs.
+It reflects a broad consensus that increased standardization, which must necessarily be supported by international harmonization of regulatory requirements, will enable the nuclear industry to attain even higher levels of safety assurance in reactor operations while significantly lowering the cost of nuclear power.
+Gains in safety assurance and cost reduction will inevitably occur when feedback from worldwide nuclear operations is systematically focused on perfecting a small number of standard designs which have been certified and approved by a recognized competent authority in the country of origin.
+While the leaders acknowledged the sovereignty of national regulators and the important role of international standard-setting organizations, they pledged to engage with these nuclear authorities in a cooperative effort to achieve harmonization of regulatory requirements.

 At the back end of the fuel cycle is the International Association for the Environmentally Safe Disposal of Radioactive Materials (EDRAM) which was founded in 1998 and has membership of 12 nuclear waste organizations from 11 nuclear power countries: Belgium, Canada, Finland, France, Germany (two members), Japan, Spain, Sweden, Switzerland, the USA and the UK.
 It is concerned to promote national repository projects ahead of regional or international ones.